 Teach your relative how to use FaceTime and Skype - this means they can connect with friends and family anywhere in the world!

 Look at arranging Live-in Care.
-A Live-in Carer is a companion who will be your relatives friend, enjoying their favourite hobbies at home and outside, helping them get to events hosted by family and friends, and so much more.
+A Live-in Carer is someone who can provide companion care.
+Someone who will be your relatives friend, enjoying their favourite hobbies at home and outside, helping them get to events hosted by family and friends, and so much more.

 Make time to pop in for a tea or coffee - even an hour of social interaction can lift your elderly relatives mood!

-If you would like to know more about arranging Live-in Care, please call our friendly team on 01264 319 399.
+If you would like to know more about arranging hourly at home care or Live-in Care, please call our friendly team on 01264 319 399.